BurakcanA/tent-camp/README.md

 http://localhost:3000

-## Explore the basic campground creation, editing, deletion, and detail views.
+Explore the basic campground creation, editing, deletion, and detail views.

 📌 Notes

-## This is a practice project and does not include production-ready features like adding files and map (yet).
-It’s a work in progress and will be updated as new features are added.
+## This is a practice project and may not be production-ready.
+It’s actively evolving, with map integration and clustering planned as the final major feature.

 📜 License